 Unfortunately the dramatic change in Mrs Spiertz’s health only lasted about four days, and gradually worsened again.
 She flatly refused to let me repeat the procedure.

 Should inexperienced doctors be allowed to flounder about out of their depth?
 However it proved to be a turning point, and in the years ahead, I was to help many patients suffering from vertigo.
 They don't call it a practice for nothing.
 Yes, dear patient it's you on whom we hone our skills.
 There is alas no other way.

 Case files are the weakest form of evidence that any particularly treatment has merit.
 But they do come new insights perhaps, another perspective.
 Vertigo case file ...

 Obese persons, like the pregnant, have an increased curve called the lordosis in the lower back.
 This puts increased strain on the facet joints which may jam and ultimately become arthritic if they remain jammed.

 Also, once the disc has been surgically removed, the facets settle deeper on each other, further aggravating the problem.

-High vegetable protein couple with low carbohydrate is the success formula of most weight loss programmes.
+High vegetable protein couple with low carbohydrate is the success formula of most free weight loss programmes.